-It is important to note that some traditional effectors, like tube artillery (howitzers), can usually be found on a low tactical level and are in general meant to support the close battle and to fight in deep operations.
-To understand why the integration of information activities requires the targeting process and tube artillery does not per sé, it is necessary to explore the similarities and differences between the two.
-In the support of the close operation, we do not need to use a targeting process.
-If, for instance, an artillery unit supports an infantry company during its battle, the infantry company's forward artillery observer calls for fire from the higher level's artillery unit.
-The artillery unit is able to fire its rounds within a couple of minutes.
-The sensor to effector loop in this example is very short.
-To fight the deep operation a (simplified) land targeting process is however very useful, because it links the sensors (for example a reconnaissance unit) in the deep operation with the effectors (including tube artillery) and the effects.
-To conclude, whereas the sensor to effector loop in the close battle may only take mere minutes to complete, closing the same loop can take hours, days, or weeks in the case of the targeting process when used to plan rear and deep operations (see Figure 10).
+It is important to note that some traditional effectors, like tube artillery (howitzers), can usually be found on a low tactical level.
+To understand why the integration of information activities requires the targeting process and tube artillery does not, it is necessary to explore the similarities and differences between the two.
+Tube artillery is meant to support combat forces in contact with the enemy via indirect fire.
+Therefore, the sensor to effector loop may take mere minutes to complete, whereas the same loop can take hours, days, or weeks in the case of the targeting process.
+To conclude, while artillery support is generally used for close operations, the targeting process is used to plan rear and deep operations (see Figure 10).